-Lot of confusion when you start asking people the differences between analysis vs analytics.
+here’s a lot of confusion once you start asking people what the difference is.

 Looking at the words, there is a clear difference with the letter “t” not being present into Analysis.
 Continue reading, and you will understand why I refer to this.

-You are in deep forest or some place with less traffic in a wonderful morning.
-You are enjoying nature and identifying its different sounds.
+You are in a deep forest in a wonderful morning.
+You’re enjoying nature and identifying its different sounds.
 A sound of bird chirping, an animal moving further down, an insect making a buzzy sound.

-You then go to your friends to share your experience.
-While you explain to them how nice it was to listen to that parrot’s sounds, you friend interrupts you.
+You then share your experience with your friend.
+While you explain how nice it was to listen to the sounds of that parrot, you friend interrupts you.
 He claims that there are no parrots in this forest.
 After this comment on your false observation, you are annoyed.

 As irrespective of wonderful experience your output data seems to be incorrect and now you want to either correct yourself or prove your friend wrong.

 To make this happen, you go off researching.
-You look into forest conditions, birds available in your climate, parrots behaviour.
-As you have collected good data, you are analyse the forest’s real picture.
-What you’re enjoying now, we will call clear data.
+You look into forest conditions, birds available in your climate, parrot behaviours.
+As you have collected good data, you analyse the forest’s real picture.
+What you’re enjoying now, is clear data.

 This is turning into analytics.
 How?